-The health care reimbursement account, described starting on page 52, is not new.
+The health care flexible spending account, described starting on page 48, is not new.
 These special accounts let you pay yourself back with tax-free money for many out-of-pocket health care expenses.
-To receive reimbursement, you must submit a claim to Tri-Star Benefit Systems, Inc. (Tri-Star), as shown in the box on page 23.
-In some ways, the health care reimbursement account may seem similar to the Employee Choice Account: both provide money to reimburse you for eligible health care expenses during the year.
+To receive reimbursement, you must submit a claim to Tri-Star Benefit Systems, Inc. (Tri-Star), as shown in the box on page 21.
+In some ways, the health care flexible spending account may seem similar to the Employee Choice Account: both provide money to reimburse you for eligible health care expenses during the year.
 But there are some important differences: